CG634

 The CG634 is the main combat helmet of the Canadian Armed Forces.
-It was introduced in 1997 and is based on the French Gallet TC-3 helmet.
+It was introduced in 1997 and is based on the French Gallet F2 helmet.
 The helmet has protection equal to an NIJ Level 3a rating, being able to stop a shot from a .357 Magnum.

 History

 The Canadian military sought a replacement for the steel M1 helmet in the 1980s.
 In 1984 it trialled the British Mk.
 6, the American PASGT and the Israeli OR402 composite helmets to determine the best characteristics of form, fit and ballistic protection.
 A concept design was developed and the Barrday Co. of Cambridge, Ontario, received a contract to produce over 2,000 Spectra helmets between 1988 and 1990 for ballistic, engineering and user trials.
 While the Barrday helmet performed well ballistically, field trials identified significant shortcomings.

 The Barrday contract was scrapped and the search for a new helmet resumed in late 1992.
-After testing a number of European off-the-shelf designs the process was completed in May 1996 and a contract to produce 60,000 helmets was issued to the French company Gallet, which produced the TC-3 helmet and its variants for the French, Danish and Austrian armies.
+After testing a number of European off-the-shelf designs the process was completed in May 1996 and a contract to produce 60,000 helmets was issued to the French company Gallet, which produced the F2 helmet and its variants for the French, Danish and Austrian armies.
 From 1997 to 2004 the CG634 was manufactured by Gallet Sécurité Internationale Inc in Saint-Romuald, Quebec.
 Subsequent contracts were placed with MSA, which bought Gallet in 2002.

-Revision Military Inc (now rebranded as Galvion inc as of 2019 as they sold the eyewear branch along with the name) purchased the MSA Gallet factory that produced CG634 helmets from Mine Safety Appliances in 2012.
-They were awarded contracts to produce replacement parts and refurbish CG634 helmet shells during 2015-2020.
+Revision Military Inc (now rebranded as Galvion Inc as of 2019 as they sold the eyewear branch along with the name) purchased the MSA Gallet factory that produced CG634 helmets from Mine Safety Appliances in 2012.
+They were awarded contracts to produce replacement parts and refurbish CG634 helmet shells during 2015–2020.

 Design

 The CG634 is made of aramid (Kevlar) and has a minimum v_{50} of 634 m/s (compared to the PASGT's 610 m/s).
-It mates a modified French design, based on the PASGT, but adapted for compatibility with Canadian equipment (head-set, respirator, vision devices and armoured vest).
-The suspension system combines a thick foam trauma liner with a rubber and nylon webbing suspension based on the French Mle-78 (Gallet TC-3).
+It mates a modified French design, based on the PASGT, but adapted for compatibility with Canadian equipment (head-set, respirator, vision devices and Fragmentation Vests).
+The suspension system combines a thick foam trauma liner with a rubber and nylon webbing suspension based on the suspension system of the French F2 helmet.
 The CG634 has a three-point chinstrap with flip-down adjustment pieces.
 The CG634 was produced in 3 colours: green, black, and orange.

-The CG634 has a somewhat similar shape and is sometimes mistaken for the later United States Army's MICH TC-2000 Combat Helmet.
-The MICH uses a foam padding system in its ground-combat helmet instead of webbing.
-The only pad system approved for use in combat is manufactured by Team Wendy and supplied by National Industries for the Blind.
-These pads may also be used with the CG634.
+The CG634 has a somewhat similar shape to and is sometimes mistaken for the later United States Army's MICH TC-2000 Combat Helmet.